-So, while blue and orange look wonderful together in color, in black and white they are not that dissimilar, so will not stand out enough.
-This will result in a lack of contrast, which reduces the impact of a black and white photograph.
+So, while blue and orange look wonderful together in color photography, in black and white they aren’t that different, so don’t stand out enough.
+This results in a lack of contrast, which reduces the impact of a black and white photograph.

 3. Cloudless skies